sporniket/core/README.md

 ```

 ## Add a dependency to your project
-Add one of the following dependencies in your pom file :
+Add the needed dependencies in your pom file :

 ```
 <dependency>